OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

  	//cleanup
 ```

-Bare in mind that using NSException comes with pitfalls regarding memory management: you need to cleanup allocations from the try block in the finally block <sup>[1], [2]</sup>.
+Bear in mind that using NSException comes with pitfalls regarding memory management: you need to cleanup allocations from the try block in the finally block <sup>[1], [2]</sup>.
 Note that you can promote `NSException` objects to `NSError` by instantiating an `NSError` at the `@catch` block.

 **NSError**
 `NSError` is used for all other type of errors <sup>[3]</sup>.
 Some APIs of the Cocoa frameworks provide them as as an object in their failure callback in case something went wrong, otherwise a pointer to an `NSError` object is passed by reference.
 It can be a good practice to provide a `BOOL` return type to the method that takes a pointer to an `NSError` object and originally not having a return value a return type (to indicate a success or failure).
 If there is a return type, then make sure to return nil in case of an error.
 So in case of NO or nil, you can inspect the error/reason for failure.

 ##### Exception handling in Swift
 Exception handing in Swift (2~4) is quite different.
 Even-though there is a try-catch block, it is not there to handle NSException.
 Instead, it is used to handle errors that conform to the `Error` (Swift3, `ErrorType` in Swift2) protocol.
 This can be challenging when combinding Objective-C and Swift code in the same application.
 Therefore, using `NSError` is recommended above using `NSException` in programs with both the languages involved.
 Furthermore, in Objective-C error-handling is opt-in, but in Swift you have to explicitly handle the `throws`.
-For conversion on the error throwing, have a look at the Apple documentation<sup></sup>
+For conversion on the error throwing, have a look at the Apple documentation<sup>[4]</sup>
 Methods that can throw an error use the `throws` keyword.
 There are four ways to handle errors in Swift<sup>[5]</sup>:

 - You can propagate the error from a function to the code that calls that function: in this case there is no do-catch, there is only a `throw` throwing the acutal error or there is a `try` to execute the method that throws.
 The method containing the `try` will need the `throws` keyword as well: